kagestonedragon/auto_make/README.md

 # Auto_make

-Auto_make it's easiest way to create your own Makefile.
+Auto_make it's easiest way to create your own Makefile. <b>C Language projects only</b>

 ### Not working